A racoon standing on rocks in Emerald park zoo

 Racoons live close to a freshwater supply as they will often put their food in the water before they eat it.

-Racoons are found in urban and suburban habitats, as a result of human encroachment, here Collison’s with vehicle and hunting contribute to threats.
+They are found in urban and suburban habitats as a result of human encroachment.
+Collisions with vehicles and hunting contribute to threats.

 *2004